 Time for a Change of Strategy

-When you hit a plateau, it’s the universe telling you that it’s time for a change of strategy.
+When you hit a plateau, it’s time for a change of strategy.
 What has worked until now to spur growth isn’t working anymore.
 To put it in a positive way, you’ve become too good at what you’re doing.

 In order to grow, we have to steadily meet appropriate challenges.
 Right now, the challenges aren’t challenging enough.
 It means you need to do something new.